seamapi/docs/docs/api-clients/access-codes/create-an-access-code.md

 Whether native scheduling should be used for time-bound codes if supported by the provider.
 Defaults to true.
 {% endswagger-parameter %}

+{% swagger-parameter in="body" name="allow_external_modification" required="false" type="boolean" %}
+Whether external modification of the code is allowed.
+Defaults to false.
+{% endswagger-parameter %}

 {% swagger-parameter in="body" name="use_backup_access_code_pool" required="false" type="boolean" %}
 Whether to opt-in to Seam's

 [backup access code pool](https://docs.seam.co/latest/core-concepts/access-codes#backup-access-codes)